canonical/repo-policy-compliance/src-docs/policy.py.md

 ## <kbd>class</kbd> `PullRequestProperty`
 The names of the properties for the pull request portion of the policy document.

 Attrs:  TARGET_BRANCH_PROTECTION: Branch protection for the target branch.
-SOURCE_BRANCH_PROTECTION: Branch protection for the source branch.
 COLLABORATORS: Particupants on a repository.
 EXECUTE_JOB: Whether a job should be executed.